Short overview of the reception system

 Vluchtelingenwerk Vlaanderen Visit Website

+The right to reception ends once the procedure for international protection is completed.
+In the event of a positive decision, beneficiaries of international protection receive a residence permit and may start to look for their own accommodation.
+They are entitled to remain at the reception structure for an (extendable) additional two months to allow them to find suitable accommodation.
+They may request assistance from a Public Social Welfare Centre (PSWC).
 Following a negative decision, the applicant receives an order to leave the territory.
 Those whose negative decisions are confirmed by the CALL are invited to go to one of the four Fedasil centres with ‘open return places’, where possibilities for voluntary return are discussed.
-In case applicants refuse to cooperate with their voluntary return, the Immigration Office is allowed to initiate a procedure of forced return, including the transfer of the person concerned to a closed centre.
-Fedasil does not manage the latter centres but the Immigration Office.
+In case applicants refuse to cooperate with their voluntary return, the Immigration Office can initiate a procedure of forced return, including the transfer of the person concerned to a closed centre.
+Closed centres are managed by the Immigration office.
+(See End of the right to reception)

 Table of contents